 What is Accident Reconstruction?

 Accident reconstruction is the scientific process of analyzing and making conclusions about the cause of an accident.
 It is based on the use of technology, physics, and mathematics to investigate how a crash happened.
-It is a technique commonly employed by police departments and prosecutors to figure out who is at fault for a crash.
+It is a technique commonly used by police departments and prosecutors to figure out who is at fault for a crash.
 But accident reconstructionists can also be hired to serve as investigators and expert witnesses in private car accident investigations.

 An accident reconstructionist is a detective of sorts.
 They are tasked with determining what happened before, during, and after a collision.
 And they accomplish this by gathering evidence from the scene of the accident that allows them to make scientific conclusions.
 These investigations are intensive, encompassing more than just a cursory glance at the vehicles in question.